‘Star Wars: The Last Jedi’ Trailer Is Coming–Here’s The Latest Scoop

 Yes, they have held off for a while, but the wait is almost over.
 Or, at least, that is what sources suggest.

 Many are curious why Disney did not include some type of trailer amid the Super Bowl 51 ads.
-After all, Independent argued, they would have had no shortage of viewers that way.
+After all, the Independent argued, they would have had no shortage of viewers that way.
 However, if a new Star Wars trailer comes out, do they ever have a shortage of viewers?

 The news source further noted that the reason might have been that they know that they’ll get plenty of views no matter what.
 Instead of just releasing it at any old time, they seem to be waiting intentionally.